What are emergency services like in Tokyo?

 - What should I pack when moving to Tokyo?

-- What is life like in Tokyo?
+- What are healthcare services like in Tokyo?

 - What are medical services in Tokyo like?